opichon/UAMPostmarkSwiftMailerBundle/README.md

 This bundle's implementation will return the number of emails sent to recipients included in the 'To' header.
 Emails sent to 'Cc' and 'Bcc' recipients will not be included in the email count returned.

-The reason for this is that the postmark API, while supporting Cc and Bcc recipients, does not seem to include any data about them in its response to a request to send a message.
+The reason for this is that the Postmark API, while supporting Cc and Bcc recipients, does not seem to include any data about them in its response to a request to send a message.

 ### Failed recipients